 - To create precise sharp lines, use a masking tape to space out the grid pattern (like in the black and white example) and brush pens that can be reactivate on the paper.
 This method will have a longer set up time, but the result makes it worth the time!
 This was my favorite of them all with a super satisfying reveal.

 - To create a Buffalo plaid pattern, first paint the card with red and let dry.
 Then repeat any of the above methods to create a great color contrast.

 READ MORE: Find all my previous watercoloring posts here!

 Easy watercolor holiday cards:

 To finish off these easy Watercolor Holiday cards I printed this sheet of sentiments onto white cardstock.
 Download these from my Printable Holiday Gift Tags post.
-Cut out the labels to use and adhere to the cards using a tape runner.
+Cut out the labels to use and adhere to the cards using an adhesive.

 Free Printable Sentiments!

 I hope you are all staying safe and keeping busy.
 Let me know in the comments below if you enjoyed today’s “How to Paint Plaid” tutorial friends!

 Making these watercolor holiday cards has definitely added a bit of cheer to 2024.
 Let the Holiday Card making commence!